 About AVEO Pharmaceuticals, Inc.

-AVEO is a commercial-stage, oncology-focused biopharmaceutical company committed to delivering medicines that provide a better life for patients with cancer.
-AVEO currently markets FOTIVDA® (tivozanib) in the United States for the treatment of adult patients with relapsed or refractory renal cell carcinoma (RCC) following two or more prior systemic therapies.
-AVEO continues to develop FOTIVDA in immuno-oncology combinations in RCC and other indications, and has other investigational programs in clinical development.
-AVEO is committed to creating an environment of diversity, equity and inclusion to diversify representation within the Company.
+AVEO is a commercial stage, oncology focused biopharmaceutical company committed to delivering medicines that provide a better life for patients with cancer.
+AVEO currently markets FOTIVDA® (tivozanib) in the U.S. for the treatment of adult patients with relapsed or refractory advanced renal cell carcinoma (RCC) following two or more prior systemic therapies.
+AVEO continues to develop FOTIVDA in immuno-oncology and other novel targeted combinations in RCC and other indications, and has other investigational programs in clinical development.
+AVEO is committed to creating an environment of diversity, equity and inclusion to diversify representation within the company.

 Cautionary Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements of AVEO within the meaning of the Private Securities Litigation Reform Act of 1995 that involve substantial risks and uncertainties.
 All statements, other than statements of historical fact, contained in this press release are forward-looking statements.
-The words “anticipate,” “believe,” “design,” “expect,” “hope,” “intend,” “may,” “plan,” “potential,” “could,” “should,” “would,” “seek,” “look forward,” “advance,” “goal,” “strategy,” or the negative of these terms or other similar expressions, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-These forward-looking statements include, among others, statements about: the potential efficacy, safety and tolerability of tivozanib, both as a stand-alone drug candidate and in combination with other therapies in HCC, immunologically cold pancreatic, gallbladder and biliary cancers and other indications; AVEO’s plans, strategies and execution for current and future clinical trials of tivozanib; AVEO’s ability to timely enroll the DEDUCTIVE trial and the challenges arising from the COVID-19 pandemic and/or competitive factors that may impact such enrollment and completion timelines; the availability of data at the expected times; AVEO’s strategy, prospects, plans and objectives for tivozanib and for AVEO generally; the potential outcomes from studies of its product candidates to provide AVEO with opportunities to pursue regulatory strategies; the potential commercial opportunity of tivozanib and AVEO’s other product candidates.
+The words “advance,” “aim,” “anticipate,” “believe,” “continue,” “could,” “design,” “estimate,” “expect,” “goal,” “intend,” “look forward,” “may,” “plan,” “potential,” “project,” “promising,” “seek,” “should,” “strategy,” “will,” “would,” or the negative of these terms or other similar expressions, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+These forward-looking statements include, among others, statements about: the potential efficacy, safety and tolerability of tivozanib, both as a stand-alone drug candidate and in combination with other therapies, in RCC, nccRCC and other indications; the potential that early and consistent PFS benefit with tivozanib ultimately may be associated with a trend toward improved overall survival; the potential for tivozanib to provide efficacy and safety in patients with non-clear cell histologies, such as nccRCC; the date enrollment will be completed for AVEO’s pivotal Phase 3 TiNivo-2 trial and the potential for the TiNivo-2 trial to meet its primary and secondary endpoints; AVEO’s plans, strategies and execution for current and future clinical trials and preclinical studies of tivozanib; AVEO's ability to pursue regulatory strategies based on the results of clinical trials and preclinical studies of tivozanib, including the potential for the Phase 3 TiNivo-2 trial evaluating tivozanib in combination with nivolumab to generate data to support regulatory approval of tivozanib combined with nivolumab in the larger second-line R/R RCC market following prior immune checkpoint inhibitor therapy; AVEO’s ability to commercialize tivozanib in combination with nivolumab in the larger second-line R/R RCC market following prior immune checkpoint inhibitor therapy if granted regulatory approval for the combination in that setting; and the potential commercial opportunity of tivozanib and AVEO’s other product candidates.
 AVEO has based its expectations and estimates on assumptions that may prove to be incorrect.
 As a result, readers are cautioned not to place undue reliance on these expectations and estimates.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements that AVEO makes due to a number of important factors, including risks relating to: AVEO’s ability, and the ability of its licensees and collaborators, to demonstrate to the satisfaction of applicable regulatory agencies such as the FDA the safety, efficacy and clinically meaningful benefit of tivozanib and tivozanib in combination with certain other therapies, and risks relating to the timing and costs of seeking and obtaining regulatory approvals; AVEO’s dependence on third-party vendors for the development, manufacture, supply, storage and distribution of tivozanib; AVEO’s ability to enter into and maintain its third party collaboration and license agreements, and its ability, and the ability of its strategic partners, to achieve development and commercialization objectives under these arrangements; AVEO’s and its collaborators’ ability to successfully enroll and complete clinical trials; AVEO’s ability to maintain compliance with regulatory requirements applicable to tivozanib; AVEO’s ability to obtain sufficient clinical supplies tivozanib; AVEO’s ability to obtain and maintain adequate protection for intellectual property rights relating to tivozanib; adverse general economic, political and industry conditions; the potential adverse effects of the COVID-19 pandemic on AVEO’s business continuity, financial condition, results of operations, liquidity and ability to commercialize FOTIVDA, manufacture clinical and commercial product and timely initiate new clinical trials or complete its ongoing clinical trials; competitive factors; and those risks discussed in the sections titled “Risk Factor Summary,” “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations—Liquidity and Capital Resources” included in AVEO’s quarterly and annual reports on file with the Securities and Exchange Commission (SEC) and in other filings that AVEO makes with the SEC.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements that AVEO makes due to a number of important factors, including risks relating to: AVEO’s ability, and the ability of its licensees and collaborators, to demonstrate to the satisfaction of applicable regulatory agencies such as the FDA the safety, efficacy, and clinically meaningful benefit of tivozanib, and risks relating to the timing and costs of seeking and obtaining regulatory approvals; AVEO’s dependence on third-party vendors for the development, manufacture, supply, storage and distribution of tivozanib; AVEO’s ability to enter into and maintain its third party collaboration and license agreements, and its ability, and the ability of its strategic partners, to achieve development and commercialization objectives under these arrangements; AVEO’s and its collaborators’ ability to successfully enroll and complete clinical trials, including the Phase 3 TiNivo-2 trial; AVEO’s ability to maintain compliance with regulatory requirements applicable to tivozanib; AVEO’s ability to obtain and maintain adequate protection for intellectual property rights relating to tivozanib; unplanned capital requirements; adverse general economic, political and industry conditions; the potential adverse effects of the COVID-19 pandemic on AVEO’s business continuity, financial condition, results of operations, liquidity and ability to commercialize FOTIVDA, manufacture clinical and commercial product and timely initiate new trials or complete its ongoing clinical trials; competitive factors; and those risks discussed in the sections titled “Risk Factor Summary,” “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations—Liquidity and Capital Resources” included in AVEO’s quarterly and annual reports on file with the Securities and Exchange Commission (SEC) and in other filings that AVEO makes with the SEC.
 The forward-looking statements in this press release represent AVEO’s views as of the date of this press release, and subsequent events and developments may cause its views to change.
 While AVEO may elect to update these forward-looking statements at some point in the future, it specifically disclaims any obligation to do so.
 You should, therefore, not rely on these forward-looking statements as representing AVEO's views as of any date other than the date of this press release.